Course Registration Information

 When Can I Register for Courses?

-You can begin registering in courses on or after your enrolment appointment date arrives This can be found in Bear Tracks under Manage Classes -> My Enrollment Date.
-You can build a schedule before this time, but you can only register for courses once your enrollment date arrives.
+You can begin registering for courses on or after your enrolment appointment date arrives This can be found in Bear Tracks under Manage Classes -> My Enrolment Date.
+You can build a schedule before this time, but you can only register for courses once your Enrolment Date arrives.

-- For students continuing their degrees, Fall/Winter Term registrations usually begin in mid-March, with students in upper-years typically getting their Enrollment Dates first.
+• For students continuing their degrees, Fall/Winter Term registrations usually begin in mid-March, with upper-year students typically getting their Enrolment Date first.

 Course registration faq